Post photo: Drops of water | © Pixabay

 Years later, I myself had to realize that this is probably a hopeless undertaking, since the market reacts immediately here too and adapts the supply to the demand.

-In the 1980s and 1990s, whiskeys that were hardly or not at all available are now available in every way and, for me, very surprisingly, almost every vintage.
-It amazes me where the producers and dealers kept all these barrels and bottles hidden over the decades, so that collectors like me were not able to unearth these treasures in the last century.
+Whiskeys that were hardly or even non-existent in the 1980s and 1990s are now available in every form and, to me, very astonishingly, in almost every vintage.
+What makes me wonder is where the producers and dealers had hidden all these barrels and bottles for all these decades, so that collectors like me were unable to uncover these treasures in the last century.

 I console myself with the fact that it was obviously only due to my very limited financial capacities and I am happy that there are now distilleries again that were dismantled and demolished a few years ago.